Tejapasupuleti07/Pdf-to-Audio-converter/README.md

-📖 PDF to Audio Converter
+📖 PDF TO AUDIO CONVERTER:
 📌 Overview

 The PDF to Audio Converter is a web-based application that converts text-based PDF files into audio.
 Instead of reading, users can simply listen to the PDF content.
 This project is especially useful for: